 - B2B ProductCamp Participant -> The Journey From Awareness Through To Event Registration

-With lots of details, this B2C customer journey map from Adaptive Path is professionally designed with lots of detail.
+With lots of details, this B2C customer journey map from Adaptive Path (who now work for Capital one exclusively) is professionally designed with lots of detail.

 Structured with the customer journey phases clearly mapped across the top, the map starts with ‘research’ and continues until the customer is safely home.
 A reminder to think comprehensively through to the journey’s natural end.